kubauth/kubauth-doc/docs/30-user-guide/170-ldap-connector.md

 If browser doesn't open automatically, visit: http://127.0.0.1:9921
 ```

-If you enter `jim/jim123`, you will have a login fail.
+If you enter `jim/jim123`, the login will fail.

-But, if you enter the credentials of a user defined in your LDAP, you should have a successful login.
-For example, using `fred/fred123`
-if using the sample LDAP configuration defined in [appendix](../70-appendix/100-openldap.md#sample-dataset).
+However, if you enter credentials for a user defined in your LDAP server, the login should succeed.
+For example, using `fred/fred123` (if using the sample LDAP configuration defined in the [appendix](../70-appendix/100-openldap.md#sample-dataset)):

 ```bash